ONGOING PROGRAMS AT BETHEL

 Our After school program for youth is offered in a safe and nurturing environment for youth to learn and grow as well as have a chance to just be a kid.
 Programs are available to youth from 1st to 12th grade.
 Children from any school or area are welcome and transportation is available for schools/homes within our service area.
 We provide healthy snacks during the after school program.

 Participants take responsibility for their own health and learn to prepare nutritious foods, become more physically active, and advocate for their own health in the community.
-The nurse is also available for individual coaching and health education sessions.
+Our Healthcare Coordinator is available to assist individuals who need more health-related help.

 We work with immigrants and refugees to help them through the transition into an unfamiliar culture.
-Our staff is able to speak over five languages and our resources enable us to help to help many others as well.
-Currently, we work frequently with Burmese, Nepali, Bhutanese and Hispanic families.
+Our staff is able to speak over ten languages, and our resources enable us to help to help many as the Kansas Office for Refugees support our refugee programs.
+Currently, we work frequently with Burmese, Bhutanese, Somalis, Afghanis, Congolese, and Hispanic families.

 Services that we provide: